How deep does your disaster recovery plan go?

 Not All Disaster Recovery is Equal

-Having a disaster recovery plan is like having building insurance: It is very unlikely that every possible disaster is truly prepared for.
-Just as your insurance only covers specific kinds of disasters like flood or theft, your disaster recovery plan is also designed only to protect you from disasters that have been anticipated and prepared for.
-And like insurance, this means that there is a practical amount of disaster recovery to prepare for and there will always be edge-cases in which a rare disaster could, theoretically, take you completely off-guard.
+Having a disaster recovery plan is like having building insurance.
+It is very unlikely that your team has truly prepared for every possible disaster.
+Just as your insurance only covers specific kinds of disasters like flood or theft, your disaster recovery plan protects you only from disasters that your team has anticipated and prepared for.

-The question is just how effective your current disaster recovery plan is.
-How many types of disaster can it handle, and to what extent?
+The real question is how effective your current disaster recovery plan is.
+How many types of disaster can it handle?
+To what extent can it protect your business?

 The Website-Only Backup

-One of the most common types of disaster recovery plan only covers your business website.
-These plans are often offered by website development or hosting companies as a courtesy and because it’s easy for them to make backups if your site is already hosted on their servers.
+One of the most common types of disaster recovery plans only covers your business website.
+Website development or hosting companies often offer these plans as a courtesy.
+They do this because it is easy for them to make backups if your site is already hosted on their servers.

 Active File Backups